Rhaqim/prototype-restaurant-app/README.md

-# The Dutch App Financial Services
+# The Restaurant App Financial Services

 ## This is the README for a prototype Restaurant Application backend